 Acute gastroenteritis is commonly known as the “stomach flu,” but it’s not actually the flu at all.
-The most common cause of gastroenteritis in the U.S. is norovirus.
+The most common cause of gastroenteritis in the U.S. are viruses called norovirus and rotovirus.
+However bacterial and parasitic infections may also be to blame.
+Sometimes these are transmitted person-to-person, and sometimes they are spread through contaminated food or water (including swimming pools!).

 - Bone broth – There’s a reason we make chicken soup.
 Bone broth is nutrient-dense, easy to digest, and helps heal the gut.
 With collagen, proline, glycine, glutamine, and minerals, bone broth really is the perfect remedy.

-- Coconut Water – This is a great source of natural electrolytes.
+- Electrolytes – Coconut Water is a great source of natural electrolytes.
 I much prefer it to sports drinks like Gatorade that are full of food dyes and sugar (or even worse, artificial sweetener).
 My other favorite electrolyte mix is this powder from Seeking Health.

-- Chamomile Tea – chamomile has long been known for it’s soothing effects, and also has antimicrobial activity.
+- Chamomile Tea – Chamomile has long been known for it’s soothing effects, and also has antimicrobial activity.
+Add a teaspoon of raw honey (remember, no honey for children under 1 year old).

 - Apple Sauce – Cooked apples are easier to digest and contain more pectin, which helps to reduce the symptoms of diarrhea and soothes the gastrointestinal tract.

 - Peppermint Essential Oil – Peppermint is well known for it’s anti-nausea effects.
 Dilute it with a carrier oil and rub on the soles of the feet (be careful not to get it on the eyes or face).
 You can also diffuse it into a room or put it on a wet washcloth.
-Vibrant Blue Oils are my favorite.
+My favorite brand of essential oils is doTERRA.
+(Please note that peppermint oil might not be the best choice for young children because it can potentially cause skin irritation and respiratory distress when inhaled.)

 - Activated Charcoal – Charcoal can help to naturally remove toxins and bacteria.
-My recommendations are Upgraded Coconut Charcoal from Bulletproof, or G.I.
+I like G.I.
 Detox from Bio-Botanical Research.

 More importantly, focus on hydration with electrolyte-rich fluids (electrolytes are depleted with vomiting and diarrhea).
 Hydrate with frequent, small sips – no gulping or chugging.

-Keep in mind that high sugar foods can sometimes make the situation worse by creating osmotic diarrhea.
+Keep in mind that high sugar foods can sometimes make the situation worse by creating osmotic diarrhea (and feeding Candida and yeast).
 That said, I would prefer natural sugars to artificial sweeteners.

 Remember to wash your hands with soap and water!
 Alcohol based (triclosan-free) hand sanitizers are ok in a pinch, but are no substitute for soap and water and are not effective against certain infections like Clostridium Difficile.